THE MORECAMBE BAY AREA

 The villages of Silverdale, in Lancashire and Arnside, in Cumbria, on the north eastern shore of Morecambe Bay, have been designated as ‘Areas Of Outstanding Natural Beauty’ and are equal in beauty to anywhere in England, including The Lake District.
 From Silverdale, you can join a path in the beautiful National Trust Eaves Wood, then walk up King William’s Hill to the summit, called Castlebarrow, where there stands the 20 foot high Pepper Pot stone tower, with its conical roof.
 From here you can view the expanse of the bay, and the limestone quarry face of Warton Crag.
 Just south from Silverdale there is Jack Scout, a National Trust area of fields next to the shore with a stone bench, giving great views over the bay, and further on, Jenny Brown’s Point, which used to be the half-way stopping off place, for cross bay walkers, when the wallks started at Morecambe Lodge, Hest Bank.
 Arnside became very popular with Victorian visitors, after the coming of the Furness Railway in 1857, and was home to the prominent Crossfield family, whose members built small wooden boats – one of which was bought by the author Arthur Ransome, and named Swallow, as in his famous book Swallows and Amazons – and built many of the Victorian sea-front houses.
 It has a pub called The Albion, on the promenade, with an outdoor terrace.
 It also has the best fish-and-chip shop I have ever found, called The Arnside Chip Shop, near the eastern promenade.
 The steep hill above Arnside, called The Knott, is 550 feet high – as high as Blackpool Tower – and gives magnificent views of the bay, as well as of the distant Lakeland Mountains.
 Arnside village never expanded into a town, like Morecambe, mainly because it is was not suitable for bathing, due to its lack of a sandy beach and its treacherous quick-sands, and still retains its old charm.
 My grandparents and father used to live in a house on the sea-front, with a splendid view of the River Kent estuary and railway viaduct.
 The RSPB nature reserve, Leighton Moss, only a hundred yards from the Silverdale station, is an important bird habitat, including that of the notable ‘booming’ bitterns, nesting in the tall reeds, and well worth a day visit, preferably with binoculars.
 The small village of Beetham, near Milnthorpe, has the excellent Beetham Nursuries garden centre, which is just the right size to get around easily, and has a great cafe in a separate building, serving coffee, tea and exceptional home-made cakes, as well as light meals and cooked breakfasts.
 From the village, you can join a path which leads up Beetham Hill through the Fairy Steps, which is a very narrow passage-way between limestone rocks – you will need to be slim! – and then walk further on down to the northern edge of Arnside.

 The City of Lancaster, built around the River Lune estuary, was the fourth largest slave-trading port in England in the eighteenth century, and, unfortunately, in exactly that hundred years, transported hundreds of thousands of black slaves from Africa to the Americas, in return for valuable slave-produced goods, including cotton – to supply the many Lancashire mills – sugar, rum, dyes, mahogany, and tobacco.
 The Victorian folly, The Ashton Memorial, set on a hill within Williamson’s Park – on the site of the old gallows – gives an impressive view over the bay, and has an adjacent conservatory full of butterflies from around the world, called The Butterfly House, which is certainly worth a visit.
 In my opinion, one of the the best restaurants in Lancaster is The Sultan of Lancaster Indian restaurant, on Brock Street, contained within a beautifully converted chapel, in which I have spent many happy evenings with my family.
 The excellent Lancaster Maritime Museum, is housed within the imposing eighteenth century Palladian style Customs House on St George’s Quay, and I can recommend it.
 The Judges’ Lodgings House, and the mediaeval Lancaster Castle, set on a hill near the city centre, are also notable tourist attractions.
 One of the several pubs in the city, is The Water Witch, on the Lancaster Canal, which attracts many visitors, a large number of which are students from both Lancaster University, with its 13,300 members – where I once studied – and The University of Cumbria.
 Atkison’s coffee shop, on China Street, sells loose tea, coffee beans and ground coffee.
 They roast their own imported coffee, which gives the whole street outside, a wonderful aroma.
 Stepping into their shop is like going back a hundred years, with their large metal cans stacked on high shelves behind the long counter, and a wood burning stove in the centre of the floor.
 Glasson Dock, near Lancaster on south-eastern bank of the River Lune estuary, has a dock and marina, as well as fish processing factories, and a great pub called The Stork.
 The cluster of houses at Sunderland Point, on the mouth of the River Lune, not far from Lancaster, is notable for its large cotton tree, dating back to the eighteenth century, when there was a small port there, specializing in the importation of cotton.
 It also has the touching, Sambo’s Grave, which was the eighteenth century memorial for a much loved young black companion to a wealthy sea trader, or more accurately, his slave.
-From a small roundabout on the Lancaster to Heysham link road, it is less than a mile’s drive to a great pub and hotel – which is signposted from the roundabout – called The Golden Ball Hotel, next to The River Lune estuary, which used to be called Snatchems in the days when it was reputedly a smugglers’ hideout.
+From a small roundabout on the Lancaster to Heysham link road, it is half a mile’s drive to a great pub and hotel – which is signposted from the roundabout – called The Golden Ball Hotel, next to The River Lune estuary, which used to be called Snatchems in the days when it was reputedly a smugglers’ hideout.
 It is particularly pleasant to sit outside in spring and summer, on the front terrace, which gives a great view over the tranquil Lune estuary.
 But beware, because the stretch of road to this pub, and opposite it, is sometimes flooded by The River Lune, at unusually high tides.

 The traditional ’bucket and spade’ seaside town of Morecambe, has experienced a great revival in the last few years, and offers a magnificent promenade view across the bay, towards the distant Lakeland Mountains, which must surely be the finest in all England.
 The amazing sunsets seen from there, are, in my opinion, equal to any in the world.
 The recently refurbished, cream coloured Art Deco curved gem, the four-star Midland Hotel, built in 1933 – the heyday of Morecambe – is a great asset for the town, and is renowned for its excellent food; I can certainly recommend their Sunday Lunch.
 The relatively recent, superb ‘Tern Project,’ which reconstructed and extended the third-of-a-mile long Stone Jetty, and included several attractive bird themed features and statues, is very welcome, particularly as the West Pier and Central Pier no longer exist.
 The life-size bronze statue of Eric Morecambe on the central promenade, is also a touching recent addition, and people are forever linking arms with Eric, to have their photograph taken against the majestic backdrop of the bay.
 The five miles of the promenade path, from Heysham through Morecambe to Hest Bank, have also been attractively resurfaced in red tarmac.
 If you have access to YouTube, I can recommend an excellent eight-minute film by Sky Cam Video, showing a drone aerial view, at low altitude, traveling down the full length of this promenade, from Heysham to Morecambe and Hest Bank – just search: birds eye view morecambe sea front.
 In the words of playwright Alan Bennett, who used to go on summer holidays with his parents to Morecambe, as a boy: “If only Morecambe had the climate !”